ral-facilities/inventory-management-system-api/README.md

 ims configure spares-definition
 ```

 and follow its instructions.
-This will calculate and update the `number_of_spares` field on all catalogue items.
+This will calculate and update the `number_of_spares` field on all catalogue items and may also be used to change the spares definition once already setup.

+NOTE: Please ensure that no one is using ims-api when executing this.
+Otherwise it is possible to miscount the number of spares.
+If using a reverse proxy to provide access, we recommend first shutting it down before doing this.

 Subsequently, whenever a new item is added, moved or deleted and would effect the number of spares, the number of spares
 inside the effected catalogue item will be recalculated.